hcoles/QuickBuilder/README.md

 person.build(); // a person named Sarah with age 42
 ```

 You may need place the built objects into a Collection.
-Instead of doing it by hand you can make your builder extend `org.pitest.quickbuilder.SequenceBuilder`, in which case QuickBuilder will supply you with a method `List<T> build(int number to build)`
+Instead of doing it by hand you can make your builder extend `org.pitest.quickbuilder.SequenceBuilder`, in which case QuickBuilder will supply you with a method `List<T> build(int numberToBuild)`

 ```java